myTselection/Carbu_com/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/myTselection/carbu_com.svg)](https://github.com/myTselection/carbu_com/commits/master)
 [![GitHub commit activity](https://img.shields.io/github/commit-activity/m/myTselection/carbu_com.svg)](https://github.com/myTselection/carbu_com/graphs/commit-activity)

-# Carbu.com Home Assistant integration
+# Carbu.com Home Assistant integration for cheapest fuel stations
-[Carbu.com](https://www.Carbu.com/) Home Assistant custom component.
-This custom component has been built from the ground up to bring Carbu.com & Mazout.com site data to compare and save on your fuel oil, diesel, lpg and Super prices and integrate this information into Home Assistant to help you towards a better follow up.
-This integration is built against the public website provided by Carbu.com and other similar sites.
+Home Assistant custom component to create sensors with information on the cheapest fuel station in a chose area.
+This custom component has been built from the ground up to bring for example Carbu.com & Mazout.com and similar site data to compare and save on your fuel oil, diesel, lpg and Super prices and integrate this information into Home Assistant.
+This integration is built against the public websites provided by Carbu.com and other similar sites.
 Sensors will be created for the currently **cheapest** gas station in a region (at location, within 5km and within 10km).

+**Currently supporting fuel stations in Belgium, France, Luxembourg, Spain, Netherlands, Germany, Italy and US and on routes.**

 This integration is in no way affiliated with Carbu.com.

 | :warning: Please don't report issues with this integration to Carbu or other platforms, they will not be able to support you. |
 | ------------------------------------------------------------------------------------------------------------------------------|

-Since R5.0, beta support for fuel prices in Germany (DE) has been added.
-City or postalcode can be provided as location.

-Since R6.0, beta support for fuel prices in Italy (IT) has been added.
-Postalcode and town need to be provided.

-Since R7.0, beta support for fuel prices in Netherlands (NL) has been added.
-Postalcode and town need to be provided.

-Since R8.0, beta support for fuel prices in Spain (ES) has been added.
-Postalcode and town need to be provided.

-Since R10.0, beta support for fuel prices in USA (US) has been added.
-Postalcode and town need to be provided.

-Since R11.0, [Geoapify.com](https://myprojects.geoapify.com/register) API key required to perform geocoding and reverse geocoding (required for countries IT, NL, ES, US and for services to find fuel on route or on coordinates).
+Since R11.0, a [Geoapify.com](https://myprojects.geoapify.com/register) API key is required to perform geocoding and reverse geocoding (required for countries IT, NL, ES, US and for services to find fuel on route or on coordinates).
 [GeoApify.com](https://geoapify.com/pricing) offers free tier of 3000 requests per day and up to 5 request/sec.

 Some discussion on this topic can be found within [the Home Assistant community forum](https://community.home-assistant.io/t/rest-sensor-needs-to-get-latest-element-of-list/404882/4).